Best Dash Cams for Your Car in 2025

 Rexing Connect app needs an overhaul

 The Rexing V1P won us over with those temp specs and wooed us even more with an industry-leading 170° viewing angle.
-But as much as we hoped the Rexing would be the dash cam of our dreams . . . its mobile app isn’t quite perfect.
+But as much as we hoped the Rexing would be the dash cam of our dreams…its mobile app isn’t quite perfect.

 This free app lets you adjust a few settings like G-sensor sensitivity and the date stamp on videos.
 You can also use it to look at video clips and transfer them to your device via Wi-Fi.
-That’s where, according to most reviewers, the app just doesn’t work.
+That’s when, according to most reviewers, the app just doesn’t work.

-Rexing Connect earned just 2.0 out of 5 stars on the Apple App Store and a meager 1.3 out of 5 stars on the Google Play store.
+Rexing Connect earned just 2.0 out of 5 stars on the Apple App Store and a meager 1.7 out of 5 stars on the Google Play store.
 Most complain about transfer/download issues.
 We’re concerned that Rexing has amassed so many poor app reviews and still hasn’t released an update, fix, or troubleshooting tip.

-Rexing dash cams also work with a third-party app called TimaCam, but its ratings aren’t much better: 2.1 on the Google Play store and 2.0 on the Apple App Store.*
+Rexing dash cams also work with a third-party app called TimaCam, but its ratings aren’t much better: 2.0 on the Google Play store and 1.9 on the Apple App Store.*

-One reviewer did mention that you have to turn your phone’s cellular data off in order to download the videos.
+One reviewer did mention that you have to turn your phone’s cellular data off to download the videos.
 If that’s all it takes, the app developers should make that clear.
 If you’re among the unlucky users who can’t get the app to work, you can still transfer videos from the Rexing V1P to a computer with a card reader or USB cord.

-*Ratings as of 12/09/2021
+*Ratings as of 4/20/2024

 Light Bulb